dqmicrosoft/sp2msi-aks/README.md

 # Bring your own Managed Identities for AKS to access ACR

-## Create or Update your cluster in terraform or Azure CLI for your AKS (Azure Kubernetes Service) access ACR (Azure Container Registry) with bring your own Managed Identities
+## Create or Update your cluster in Terraform or Azure CLI for your AKS (Azure Kubernetes Service) access ACR (Azure Container Registry) with bring your own Managed Identities

 ### Managed Identity